Skip to main content

 REST And WebSocket Together

 Use REST when you need point snapshots or bounded historical L4 records.
 Use WebSocket for live updates or replay when event order matters.
-A robust L4 client often uses both: REST or replay for baseline and recovery, WebSocket for live state, and data-quality routes for trust decisions.
+A production L4 client often uses both: REST or replay for baseline and recovery, WebSocket for live state, and data-quality routes for trust decisions.
 Do not collapse L4 into a generic “orderbook” label in storage.
 Store whether the data is L2, L3, L4, current, historical, replayed, or reconstructed.
 That distinction matters for backtests, visualizations, alerting, and customer-facing products.

 Next Step

-Open WebSocket Channels, WebSocket Replay, SDK Reconstruction, and the relevant REST family before implementing a local book.
+Open WebSocket channels, WebSocket replay, SDK reconstruction, and the relevant REST family before implementing a local book.

-Last modified on May 18, 2026
+Last modified on June 28, 2026